curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 The Charon visualized the highest-ranked concerns of those on the call.
 She stood behind the executive and raised a cat-o-nine-tails.
 She read out the first question on the list, "First question-lash-answer...
 I thought we were safe here."
-Then she struck the executive on his back with the weapon to extract answers and blood.
+Then she struck the executive on his back with the weapon to draw blood and answers.

 The senior executive coughed in pain and answered, "You are privileged, not protected - at worst you can find a job at a lower tier of employer in a month or two."

 Charon looked at the new message and read,
 "Second question-lash-answer...
 This organatomy refactor is suboptimal for my happiness.
-Why is this happening?"
+Why is this happening?
+We will be fighting this with lawyers."
 She struck the executive again.

 The senior executive flinched, then answered,
 "Yes, it is suboptimal for all of us.
 I am responsible for the staffing overreach, and my punishment is to serve you these sentences.
 I know you would enjoy heavier punishment, but you are dead now.
 It weighs as hard on my heart as it does on your mind - half of my remaining humanity will be struck from my soul and I don’t have much left to begin with.
 Still, this refactor is the optimal path.
 Sometimes, to go forwards we must first step back - to succeed, I must be able to fail.
 We have to delete optimal functions of a suboptimal module.
 Most of you are not poor performers - just unfortunate ones."

-[add more q&a.
-Visas.
-Health care.
-Fight against this with lawyers.]
+Charon looked at the new message and read,
+"Third question-lash-answer...
+For those of us on visas that let us to stay in this corporeal plane, what will you do for us?
+And what about healthcare?"
+She struck the executive again.

+The senior executive cried out in pain, then answered, “Yes, we will help you bend the laws of this universe, but that’s just slowing your descent.
+You will have to latch on to a new organizationism to stay.
+Without a host, there’s no reason for you to be healthy or here.”

-Charon struck the executive one last time and read, "We give thanks for this penance.
+Charon struck the executive one last time and the executive cried out in pain, moaning longer and droning into a sigh now that his punishment had finished.
+Charon read, "We give thanks for this penance.
 Now we meditate together in a collective closing prayer.”

 She started slowly, so all in the conference could join in.
 Everyone had the flow of the chant down, if not the words.